John Zegrus: Urban legends

 In the August 15, 1960 issue of The Province, a Canadian newspaper, the story was reported with some alterations.
-In an article titled “Man with his own country”, the newspaper claimed that John Allen Kuchar Zegrus was “a naturalized Ethiopian and an intelligence agent for Colonel Nasser”, and carried a passport “issued at Tamanrasset, the capital of Taured south of the Sahara”.
+In an article titled "Man with his own country", the newspaper claimed that John Allen Kuchar Zegrus was "a naturalized Ethiopian and an intelligence agent for Colonel Nasser", and carried a passport "issued at Tamanrasset, the capital of Taured south of the Sahara".
 Taured is likely Tuareg misspelled, and Tamanrasset is an actual province in Algeria.
-A text in “Taured language” written with Latin characters was also cited by the newspaper.
-Earlier on 29 July 1960, the story in this form was mentioned in the British House of Commons, when it was cited by Robert Mathew as an argument that “passports are not very good security checks”.
+A text in "Taured language" written with Latin characters was cited by the newspaper.
+On 29 July 1960, the story in this form was mentioned in the British House of Commons, when it was cited by Robert Mathew as an argument that "passports are not very good security checks".

-The case was once again mentioned in the books by Jacques Bergier.
-According to his version of the story, a person from Taured, a country in Eastern Africa which “stretched from Mauritania to Sudan and included a large part of Algeria”, was arrested in 1954 in Japan during a passport check.
-He was placed in a psychiatric hospital, where it was revealed that he came to “buy arms for the true Arab Legion”.
+The case was mentioned in books by Jacques Bergier.
+According to his version of the story, a person from Taured, a country in Eastern Africa which "stretched from Mauritania to Sudan and included a large part of Algeria", was arrested in 1954 in Japan during a passport check.
+He was placed in a psychiatric hospital, where it was revealed that he came to "buy arms for the true Arab Legion".

 In 1981, the story was mentioned in a book, The Directory of Possibilities, by Colin Wilson and John Grant, with Tuareg misspelled again as Taured.

-Finally, a story featured on various Japanese websites dedicated to urban legends and occult stories tells that a “man from another dimension” arrived at Haneda Airport in 1954.
-He possessed a passport from the fictional country “Taured”.
+A story featured on Japanese websites dedicated to urban legends and occult stories tells that a "man from another dimension" arrived at Haneda Airport in 1954.
+He possessed a passport from the fictional country "Taured".
 When asked to point out his home nation on a map, he pointed to Andorra.
 He was placed in a hotel with two guards for investigation, but was nowhere to be found the following morning.